survivejs/webpack-book/manuscript/extending/01_loaders.md

 npm add loader-runner --develop
 ```

-{pagebreak}

-To have something to test with, set up a loader that returns twice what's passed to it:
+To have something to test, set up a loader that returns twice what's passed to it:

 **loaders/demo-loader.js**